Rubroshorea singkawang

-Shorea singkawang (called, along with some other species in the genus Shorea, dark red meranti or meranti merah) is a species of plant in the family Dipterocarpaceae.
-It is native to Sumatra, Peninsular Malaysia, and Thailand.
+Rubroshorea singkawang (called, along with some other dipterocarp species, dark red meranti or meranti merah) is a species of flowering plant in the family Dipterocarpaceae.
+It is a tree which grows up to 30 metres tall.
+It is native to Sumatra, Peninsular Malaysia, and Thailand, where it grows in lowland evergreen rain forest.
 It is threatened by habitat loss.

+The species was first described as Hopea singkawang by Friedrich Anton Wilhelm Miquel in 1861.
+In 2022 Peter Shaw Ashton and Jacqueline Heckenhauer placed it in genus Rubroshorea as R. singkawang.